GoogleCloudPlatform/community/tutorials/network-throughput.md

     > -P, --parallel n \
     > number of parallel client streams to run.
 Note that iperf3 is single threaded,
-    > so if you are CPU bound, this will not yield higher throughput.`
+    > so if you are CPU bound, this will not yield higher throughput.

-Also, any attempt to launch multiple clients will return the following complaint on the second attempt;
+Also, any attempt to launch multiple clients returns the following complaint on the second attempt:

     $ iperf3 -c 10.150.0.12 -t 3600 \
     iperf3: error - the server is busy running a test. try again later